jobairkhan/Peach-Pairing-Task/README.md

       - Or if the Rover is facing west from (x, y) then M is changing to (x-1, y).
 5. The rover receives a string containing the synchronous commands e.g. RMMLM and the rover returns the finishing point after the moves e.g. 2:1:N
 1. The rover wraps around if it reaches the end of the Grid
-    - Assume the rover current location is (9,9) facing East and the grid size is 10 after the execution it will be directly east from (0,9)
+    - Assume the rover current location is (9,9) facing East and the grid size is 10 after the execution it will be facing East from (0,9)

 #### EXAMPLE:
 ```